What are HR policies?

 HR policies list and examples

-Your company’s HR policies will vary, according to your business and industry.
+Your company’s HR policies can vary according to your business and industry.
+Start with the basics and the policies that address compliance with local, state and federal laws.
+Then, expand to more specific policies for your industry or company.
 Some examples of HR policies include:

 - Employment classifications and benefits